dotenvx/dotenvx/README.md

 # ^ Success
 ```

-Usage is the same across *any language, framework, or platform*.
-Just put `dotenv run --` before your application start command.
+Use it the same way across *any language, framework, or platform*.
+Create a `.env` file and then just put `dotenv run --` before your application start command.
+Your environment variables will be injected into your application process just in time.

 ```
 # next.js